 - If it is not an emergency, but you need police assistance, call 216.368.3000.

 - Sign up for the CWRU Rave Emergency Alerts and learn about Emergency Procedures.

-- Download the CWRU Shield smartphone application.
+- Download the CWRU Rave Guardian smartphone app.

 - Visit ISS’ Emergency Protocol page for more information.